 About the Author:

-This article appears in the March 2018 issue of Natural Awakenings magazine.
+This article appeared in the March 2018 issue of Natural Awakenings magazine.